asritha18/url-shortener/README.md

-# Frontend Mentor - URL shortening API landing page solution
+# Shortly - URL shortening API landing page

 This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).